-As at December 31, 2018, the legal agreements and the collateral received helped reduce exposure to the counterparty risk of over-the-counter derivative financial instruments.
-The maximum exposure to this risk was \$61 million (\$138 million as at December 31, 2017) related to 33 counterparties (29 counterparties as at December 31, 2017).
+As at December 31, 2019, the legal agreements and the collateral received helped reduce exposure to the counterparty risk of over-the-counter derivative financial instruments.
+The maximum exposure to this risk was \$317 million related to 33 counterparties (\$61 million related to 33 counterparties as at December 31, 2018).

-Liquidity Risk
+Liquidity risk